evilasio-garcia/ads-generator/replit.md

 - Deterministic slot allocation: recalculated on every render
 - No mutation of user intent (enabled state preserved unless forced by limits)
 - Processing number strictly limited to 1-10 range
-- Slot availability calculated as: 10 - (checked valid files)
-- Next available slots filled by unchecked valid files in order
+- Slot distribution logic:
+  - If < 10 files checked: ALL remaining valid files get slots (awaiting selection)
+  - If = 10 files checked: ALL remaining valid files lose slots (disabled)
+- Simple binary state: slots open for all OR closed for all

 **Testing:**
 See TESTE_FILE_UPLOAD.md for comprehensive test scenarios and expected behaviors